-> A hand stamp is a designed marking of ink imprinted by hand over the postage on a letter or postcard to indicate its official arrival into an official postal system, and to cancel its value to keep it from further use.
+A hand stamp is a designed marking of ink imprinted by hand over the postage on a letter or postcard to indicate its official arrival into an official postal system, and to cancel its value to keep it from further use.
 Prior to 1907 the United States Post Office Department not only canceled postage with a hand stamp upon receipt of mail, but a second time with a receivers mark at the post office it was delivered to.
 Certain small Post Offices continued to put a receivers mark on mail for many years beyond its official cessation.
-The Post Office’s name, the date, and the time were required to be present on every hand stamp.
+The name of the Post Office, the date, and the time were required to be present on every hand stamp.
 To make this economically feasible the stamp mechanism was designed to hold interchangeable words and numbers but unfortunately many employees were sloppy in their work either loosing numbers or not bothering to put them in, especially when it came to the year.
 While postal clerks may have thought everyone knew what year it was at the time of mailing, the lack of a proper hand stamp is now a great loss to the modern collector trying to date a card.

-> Heat Set Inks
+Heat Set Inks

 Heat set inks are a type of printing ink commonly used for printing on high-speed web offset presses that were developed in the 1930’s.
 These inks have the ability to dry rapidly after printing when heat is applied to them.
 Since these inks will dry before they are absorbed into the printing paper, more lies on the surface creating a sharper brighter image.